Terrance and Phillip in Not Without My Anus: Plot

 Terrance and Phillip become aware of the kidnapping when they receive a letter, but they immediately locate Sally upon arrival in Tehran.
 The duo returns Sally to her home, where Saddam has now taken control.
 Celine, Terrance's now ex-wife, is dating, and has become pregnant by a friend of the duo named Ugly Bob.
 While the couple discuss their relationship, Saddam interrupts and takes them hostage, with Celine having planned to sing at a Canadian football game.
 Scott has also become worried about the presence of the Iraqi soldiers in Canada but becomes infuriated when he finds that Terrance and Phillip have returned to Canada safely.
 He confronts Saddam about the double-cross, but Saddam's armed guards scare him into backing away.
 It is revealed that Saddam is trying to take over Canada as the first step in a plan for world domination.
 Terrance and Phillip arrive at the game.
 Instead of following a plan set up by Scott to commit suicide by using a bomb, they produce a new plan and put on gas masks.
 With brute force, everyone farts a huge gas cloud which kills Saddam and his soldiers.
 Scott arrives and is annoyed to find that Terrance and Phillip are still alive.
 Terrance, Phillip, Celine, and everyone else (excluding Scott) celebrate their freedom with a rendition of "O Canada".
+Photos of Hussein was shown on buildings as the viewers saw zooming out.
 During the credits, an announcement stating that the solution to who Cartman's father is will be answered in a few weeks is shown.